devlaming/mgreml/README.md

 For advanced users, the `--adjust-pcs` option can also be followed by a second number, indicating the number of trailing eigenvectors from your GRM to adjust for.
 E.g. `--adjust-pcs 100 1000` controls for 100 leading eigenvectors from your GRM and 1000 trailing eigenvectors.
 Doing this decreases the overall sample size by 100 + 1000 = 1100.

 By default no trailing eigenvectors are adjusted for.
-However, if the trailing eigenvalues are sufficiently small, we may adjust for a considerable number of them, boosting CPU time (as the overall sample size becomes smaller), without diminishing statistical efficiency of the analysis too much (as effectively only less informative bits of data are ignored).
-Note that adjusting for trailing eigenvectors may require you to use `--no-intercept`, as the last eigenvector from the GRM tends to be highly multicollinear with the intercept for technical reasons.
+However, if the trailing eigenvalues are sufficiently small, we may adjust for a considerable number of them, reducing CPU time (as the overall sample size becomes smaller), without diminishing statistical efficiency of the analysis too much (as effectively only less informative bits of data are ignored).

+Please notice that adjusting for trailing eigenvectors may require you to use `--no-intercept`, as the last eigenvector from the GRM tends to be highly multicollinear with the intercept for technical reasons.

 ### Standard errors

 In addition to reporting the heritabilities, and genetic and environment correlations, `mgreml` also automatically reports the standard errors of all estimates.

-In case you do not wish `mgreml` to compute standard errors, you can use the `--no-se` option.
+In case you do not wish `mgreml` to compute standard errors after model estimation, you can use the `--no-se` option.
 Especially for a large number of traits, computing the standard errors is computationally demanding, as this requires calculating the average information matrix, which has a computational complexity of the order *NT*<sup> 4</sup>, where *T* denotes the number of traits and *N* the number of observations.

 `mgreml` also automatically reports the fixed-effect estimates (a.k.a.
 GLS estimates), including the covariance matrix of those estimates, and their standard errors.
 If the `--no-se` option is used, the estimated covariance matrix and standard errors of the GLS estimates will not be included either.